inventree/inventree-brother-plugin/README.md

 ```
 inventree-brother-plugin
 ```

+Now open your InvenTree's "Admin Center > Plugins" page to activate the plugin.
+Next, read below for instructions on setting up a printer via "Admin Center > Machines".

 ### Debian / Ubuntu requirements

 The following command can be used to install all OS-requirements on Debian / Ubuntu-based distros: